mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

 - "class" (one object for each class)
 - "function" (one object for each test)

 In this case I used "session" and "function" scopes.
-The Notion client can be one for each session, as said before, to improve efficiency.
+The Notion client can be used once for session, as said before, to improve efficiency.
 The page_id of each test, however, must be recreated each time for granting independency and atomicity: that's when the "function" scope gets useful.

-It's basically a shortcut for generating a new environment page each time a test is running:
+It's basically a shortcut for generating a new environment page each time a test begins:

 ```python
 # long way